M.I.A. (rapper): 2000–2002: Visual art and film

 While attending Central St Martins College, Arulpragasam wanted to make films and art depicting realism that would be accessible to everyone, something that she felt was missing from her classmates' ethos and the course criteria.
 At college, she found the fashion courses "disposable" and more current than the film texts that she studied.
 Maya told Arthur magazine "[Students there were] exploring apathy, dressing up in some pigeon outfit, or running around conceptualising ...
 It missed the whole point of art representing society.
 Social reality didn't really exist there; it just stopped at theory."
 She cited "radical cinema" including Harmony Korine, Dogme 95 and Spike Jonze as some of her cinematic inspirations during film school.
 As a student, she was approached by director John Singleton to work on a film in Los Angeles after he had read a script she had written, though she decided not to take up the offer.
 For her degree, M.I.A. prepared her departmental honours thesis on the film CB4.

 Arulpragasam befriended students in the college's fashion, advertising and graphics departments.
-She met Justine Frischmann, front woman of the British band Elastica, through her friend Damon Albarn at an Air concert in 1999, and Frischmann commissioned Arulpragasam to create the cover art for the band's 2000 album, The Menace, and video document their American tour.
+She met Justine Frischmann, front woman of the English band Elastica, through her friend Damon Albarn at an Air concert in 1999, and Frischmann commissioned Arulpragasam to create the cover art for the band's 2000 album, The Menace, and video document their American tour.
 Arulpragasam returned to Jaffna in 2001 to film a documentary on Tamil youth, but was unable to complete the project because she encountered harassment.
 In 2001, Arulpragasam's first public exhibition of paintings after graduating took place at the Euphoria Shop on London's Portobello Road.
 It featured graffiti art and spray-paint canvasses mixing Tamil political street art with images of London life and consumerist culture.
 The show was nominated for an Alternative Turner Prize and a monograph book of the collection was published in 2002, titled M.I.A..
 Actor Jude Law was among early buyers of her art.